The Chocolate Empire

-The Chocolate Empire is a 2025 Kenyan crime drama set in Nairobi's elite circles featuring an ensemble cast including Jimmy Gathu, Sanaipei Tande, Kalasha winner Mumbi Maina, among others.
-The series is produced by Insignia Productions, the creators of the hit shows Single Kiasi and Netflix original Kash Money.
+The Chocolate Empire is a 2025 Kenyan crime drama set in Nairobi, featuring an ensemble cast that includes Jimmy Gathu, Sanaipei Tande, and Mumbi Maina.
+The series is produced by Insignia Productions, the creators of Single Kiasi and Netflix original Kash Money.

 Plot

-The Chocolate Empire follows the life of JB Mauzo (Jimmy Gathu), a once-powerful businessman freshly released from prison.
+The Chocolate Empire follows the life of JB Mauzo, a once-powerful businessman freshly released from prison.
 As JB works to rebuild his life and mend his fractured family, he secretly operates a high-end escort service from his exclusive cigar club in Nairobi.
-His clandestine empire and personal life collide when he meets Lily (Ann Muli), a young woman from a struggling family, who takes a job at JB’s club to help her mother make ends meet, unaware of the illegal operations taking place.
+His clandestine empire and personal life collide when he meets Lily, a young woman from a struggling family, who takes a job at JB's club to help her mother make ends meet, unaware of the illegal operations taking place.